vanaur/CFT/CFT (en)/main.typ

         &= frac(x^mu - b^mu x^2, 1 - 2 b dot x + b^2 x^2).
 $

 We can see that this is a transformation with singular points (but in infinitesimal form this is not the case, as can be seen in the table above and in any case in physics we are interested in infinitesimal transformations in the framework of Lie algebras).
 The denominator is indeed zero in $x^mu = b^(-2) b^mu$.
-This transformation can be understood as the composition of an inversion, a translation and another inversion.
+This transformation can be understood as the composition of an inversion $x^μ → x^μ\/x^2 = y^μ$, a translation $y^μ → y^μ − b^μ = z^μ$ and another inversion $z^μ → z^μ\/z^2 = x′^μ$.
 If we want to define a finite conformal special transformation that is globally defined then we must consider _compactification_, but this will not be discussed.

 #remark[
   Groups are non-linear and complicated objects, which is why in physics we prefer to work with spaces that are tangent to them (we often choose tangent to the identity for convenience), which corresponds to Lie algebras, where any transformation is well defined everywhere.